-Period Activity Prior to start of semester, student selects thesis topic and gets approval from supervisor.
-Weekly meetings during the semester with supervisor for technical guidance on thesis work Laboratory work during the semester subject to arrangement with technical staff
+Period Activity Prior to start of semester, student selects project topic and gets approval from supervisor.
+Weekly meetings during the semester with supervisor for technical guidance on project work Laboratory work during the semester subject to arrangement with technical staff Overview of project work - Introductory talk by Project Coordinator Week 1 4pm Friday: deadline for return of "Topic Nomination Form" to EE&T Sch.
+Office

-Week 1 Overview of thesis work - Introductory talk by Thesis Coordinator 4pm Friday: deadline for return of "Topic Nomination Form" to EE&T Sch.
-Office Week 7 Risk Assessment Form completed and signed off by supervisor If applicable, ethics approval required from relevant authority Week 11-12 Seminars, location and time to be announced during Week 10 Apart from their own presentations, students are required to attend at least six other seminars as a compulsory requirement for satisfactory completion of Thesis A. Week 13 12pm Thursday: deadline for return of "Seminar Attendance Form" to EE&T School Office 12pm Thursday: deadline for submission of the report, submit on-line
+Week 7 Risk Assessment Form completed and signed off by supervisor If applicable, ethics approval required from relevant authority Week 11-12 Seminars, location and time to be announced during Week 10 Apart from their own presentations, students are required to attend at least six other seminars as a compulsory requirement for satisfactory completion of Project A. Week 13 12pm Thursday: deadline for return of "Seminar Attendance Form" to EE&T School Office 12pm Thursday: deadline for submission of the report, submit on-line